 BSc ARCHITECTURAL TECHNOLOGY

-BSC ARCHITECTURAL TECHNOLOGY combines specialisms in the technological, environmental, material and detailing decisions necessary to solve architectural design problems from conception to completion.
-It requires complex understanding of design processes, architectural composition, development, construction technology and management tools, and the effective communication of design information.
+BSc ARCHITECTURAL TECHNOLOGY combines specialism in the technological, environmental, material and detailing decisions necessary to solve architectural design problems, from concept, through research and design development, to completion.
+It requires complex understanding of design processes, architectural composition, design development, construction technology and management tools, and the effective communication of technical design information.